-Position of individual(s) Please explain Ultimate responsibility for climate-related issues resides with our Board, based upon regular reviews with operating personnel.
+Pos indi ition of vidual(s) Please explain Boa boar rd/Executive rd Ultimate responsibility for climate-related issues resides with our Board, based upon regular reviews with operating personnel.
 Those reviews typically take place twice yearly.
 Because the Board's Audit Committee is charged with oversight of the sustainability program in general, sustainability risks and opportunities are naturally surfaced to the Board as a whole.
 The Audit Committee may of course review matters in more detail prior to discussion within the full Board.
 At the operational level, our Green House Gas Emissions Inventory and Reduction Program is overseen by an Executive Sponsor Group comprised of the Chief Financial Officer, Chief Compliance Officer, General Counsel, the Business Segment Presidents, the Vice President of Quality, the Vice President of Security and Brand Protection, and the Vice President of Audit and Risk Management.